Nekomaru-PKU/pretty-name/README.md

 - **Catch typos at compile time**: Every referenced item is validated.
 Misspelled identifiers, fields, methods, or variants trigger compile errors instead of runtime failures.

+- **Evaluation at compile time** for common cases: Macros yield generated string literals generated at compile time for simple and mostly used cases-No runtime cost at all.

 - **Natural, idiomatic syntax**: All syntax follows Rust conventions as closely as possible, making the macros feel like native language features.

 - **Thread-local caching**: All functions and macros cache their result in thread-local storage.
 Subsequent calls have zero runtime overhead.